yoctoalex/eap-lb-lab/README.rst

 .. figure:: _figures/1_11.png

-As a result, wnow you should see both endpoints for your application:
+As a result, now you should see both endpoints for your application:

 .. figure:: _figures/1_12.png